Skip to Main Content

 • all other conditions imposed by the Group and/or Local Compliance office.

 Regular audits are performed on all suppliers in order to check compliance with the requirements.
-Moreover, we have insurance covers, as well as adequate contractual clauses covering damages caused by providers of infrastructure and services.

 The goal of our work is to improve the lives of our customers, turning a promise into reality.